Chances are you’ve heard of ETFs before. But do you feel you have a decent grasp of their ins and outs?

 What other unique features do ETFs have?

-Another difference from mutual funds is that you can buy ETFs on margin, and you can sell them short.
+Another difference from mutual funds is that you can buy ETFs on margin and sell them short.
 Neither is allowed with mutual funds.
-This, along with intraday pricing, is a reason active traders favor ETFs over mutual funds.
+7 This, along with intraday pricing, is reasonably why active traders favor ETFs over mutual funds.

 Five characteristics make ETFs appealing

 Mutual funds have been around much longer and still comprise a larger market share than ETFs.
 But the ETF market is growing fast.
 In fact, mutual fund growth peaked in 2017 and has been declining while ETFs have been growing.
 The reasons for ETFs’ popularity are simple: Five characteristics—relatively lower fees, intraday trading, tax efficiency, simplicity, and transparency—are increasing their appeal.

 Source: ETF.com, Investment Company Institute, Factset, Dec.
 10, 2019

 1Statista.com, June 7, 2022

 3Blackrock.com, July 17, 2022

 5Elton, Edwin.
 Gruber, Martin.
 “Risk reduction and portfolio size: An analytical approach.”
 The Journal of Business, Oct.
 1977.